 On Saturday, Global broadcast its story, which included interviews with parkade users, all of whom complained about the stench.

 One young woman, who uses the facility every day, said she must hold her jacket over her nose every time she uses the stairs.

-Hopefully, Mel McKinney, the long-serving general manager of EasyPark will personally visit this parkade and arrange for the stairwells, one of which resembles a cesspool behind a reinforcing bar gate, to be thoroughly cleaned.
+Hopefully, EasyPark's general manager will personally visit this parkade and arrange for the stairwells, one of which resembles a cesspool behind a reinforcing bar gate, to be thoroughly cleaned.

 I also urge EasyPark directors, Vancouver facilities officials and politicians to visit the parkade, if only to see that I am not exaggerating the disgusting and unhealthy condition of this city-owned facility.